abdynasr/backtrader-atr-stop-loss-usdchf/README.md

 ## 📂 Code Overview

+For a detailed view of the complete repository structure and file descriptions, see: **[Repository Structure Guide](../backtrader-pullback-window-usdchf/REPOSITORY_STRUCTURE.md)**

 The entire logic is contained within `src/strategy/sunrise_osiris.py`.
 Here is a brief guide to its structure:

 -   **Global Configuration (Lines 1-150):** This top section contains all user-editable parameters, such as date ranges, starting cash, ATR thresholds, and filter settings.
 This makes tuning the strategy easy without touching the core logic.